seifallahhomrani1/seifallahhomrani1.github.io/_posts/Articles/2021-07-19-declaration.md

 You can find the **decentralized version** of the following declaration hosted on ipfs nodes *nowhere* in the cyberspace : [https://ipfs.io/ipfs/QmVDWmkM87NfR85WE1LvfwfJLRcMEtfNnCBiCJQRePP7Ly](https://ipfs.io/ipfs/QmVDWmkM87NfR85WE1LvfwfJLRcMEtfNnCBiCJQRePP7Ly)

-## A Declaration of the Independence of Cyberspace
+## The Declaration of the Independence of Cyberspace

 by John Perry Barlow <barlow@eff.org>